-- Approve the content of the draft SEP (and any further revisions); - Approve prior to release, all materials used to provide information associated with the EAQIP ESIA (such as introductory letters, question and answer sheets, PowerPoint materials, posters, leaflets and brochures explaining EAQIP and ESIA process); - Approve and facilitate all stakeholder engagement events and disclosure of material to support stakeholder engagement events; - Participate either themselves, or identify a suitable REG representative, during all faceto-face stakeholder meetings; - Review and sign-off minutes of all engagement events; and
+- Approve the content of the updated SEP (and any further revisions); - Approve prior to release, all materials used to provide information associated with the EAQIP ESIA/SESA (such as introductory letters, question and answer sheets, PowerPoint materials, posters, leaflets and brochures explaining EAQIP and ESIA/SESA process); - Approve and facilitate all stakeholder engagement events and disclosure of material to support stakeholder engagement events;

-- Maintain the stakeholder database.
+- Participate either themselves, or identify a suitable REG representative, during all faceto-face stakeholder meetings; - Review and sign-off minutes of all engagement events; and - Maintain the stakeholder database.

 6.2.
-Responsible team and support
+Responsible Team and Support

-Given that stakeholder engagement activities will influence all implementing partners namely selected 27 administrative Districts, there is a need to ensure that all concerned entities are included or kept informed on the stakeholder engagement process during all stage of the project activities.
+Given that stakeholder engagement activities will influence all implementing partners namely selected 14 administrative Districts, there is a need to ensure that all concerned entities are included or kept informed on the stakeholder engagement process during all stage of the project activities.